-The Children’s Hospital of Philadelphia partners with Virtua, a comprehensive healthcare system in New Jersey, treat babies at Virtua Memorial in Mount Holly, NJ.
-Through this partnership, families in the South Jersey area have access to the most advanced newborn care from a medical team that is dedicated to the highest clinical quality and safety.
+The Children’s Hospital of Philadelphia collaborates with Virtua, a comprehensive healthcare system in New Jersey, treat babies at Virtua Memorial in Mount Holly, NJ.
+Through this alliance, families in the South Jersey area have access to the most advanced newborn care from a medical team that is dedicated to the highest clinical quality and safety.

 Virtua Memorial, a 433-bed regional medical center, is the only full-service hospital with maternity care in Burlington County, NJ.
 The hospital delivers close to 2,900 babies each year.
 Women with high-risk pregnancies are seen in the Antenatal Testing Unit and followed by board-certified maternal-fetal medicine specialists.

 The newly renovated Special Care Nursery (SCN) at Virtua Memorial is a 12-bed Level II neonatal unit staffed by a CHOP neonatal team that provides intensive and intermediate care to roughly 350 babies each year.